San Marcos Growers LogoSan Marcos Growers

 Brahea armata is native to desert canyons and cliffs on rocky soils, at low to medium elevations in Baja California in Mexico.
 The current name, Brahea, honors Tycho Brahe, a 16th-17th century Danish astronomer and the common name Blue Hesper Palm is in reference to this plant's previous listing in the genus Erythea.
 Erythea was one of Hesperides, who in Greek mythology were the nymphs who tended the garden in a far western corner of the world (then thought to be located near the Atlas mountains in Libya).
 These nymphs were sometimes called the Western Maidens, the Daughters of Evening, or the Sunset Goddesses.
 When Sereno Watson named the genus Erythea in 1880 he did so because of the palm's distribution on the west coast of Mexico.
 This palm also goes by the common names Mexican Blue Palm and Gray Goddess.

-This information about Brahea armata displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Brahea armata displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]